MonikerDev/Last-Date/README.md

   * Character-specific stats
   * A full overworld map and host of locations

+## __HOW TO PLAY__

+As of right now there is no direct way to play as this repository is the uncompiled code.
+However official builds and releases may be posted, and links to the downloads and or instructions can be found here upon the change of that fact.

 > [!WARNING]
-> As this is a proof of concept, the project is not guaranteed to finish and all design decisions are subject to change.
+> As this is a proof of concept, the project is not guaranteed to be finished and all design decisions are subject to change.